troclaux/notes/aws.md

 - risk of data loss if hardware fails
 - backups and replication are your responsibility

+### EC2 Auto Scaling

+> provides automatic scaling for EC2 instances

+> [!NOTE]
+> Other AWS services (e.g. ECS, DynamoDB, Aurora) also support Auto Scaling but not through ASGs.

+- relies on predictive scaling using ML

+#### Auto Scaling Group (ASG)

+> feature within EC2 Auto Scaling that allows aws to automatically manage the number of ec2 instances based on demand

+- scaling strategies
+  - manual scaling: you update the size of an ASG manually
+  - dynamic scaling
+    - simple/step scaling
+      - when CloudWatch alarm is triggered (example CPU > 70%), then add 2 units
+      - when CloudWatch alarm is triggered (example CPU < 30%), then remove 1 unit
+    - target tracking scaling
+      - average ASG CPU must stay around 40%
+    - scheduled scaling: anticipate scaling based on known usage patterns
+  - predictive scaling: uses machine learning to predict future traffic

+> [!IMPORTANT]
+> Auto Scaling is also available in other AWS services (not using ASGs), such as: ECS, DynamoDB and Aurora

 ### EBS (Elastic Block Store)

 > provides block-level storage that can be attached to ec2 instances